ebzzry/ebzzry.github.io/en/fkd/squandered.md

 The society, which we are all part of, is part of the disease.
 This very illness is what we have been aiding to develop, from its inception.
 This unit is what we have been working hard on, to form our own senses of individuality.
 We wanted to stand out, and yet all we do is just blend in.
-How can a formidable hunter become so docile that he becomes the prey himself?
+How can a formidable hunter become so docile that they becomes the prey themself?
 Why do we throw away our spears when they are all we have to give us the ability to fight back?
 Our sensibilities have drifted away into black, bottomless pits, which we have all contributed to making.